 Keep in mind that whatever you do, it should be with an eye toward building a unique brand.

 It’s not enough to know how old your customer is, their gender or education level.
-You have to understand what motivates them, what they hope to accomplish, and what challenges or barriers they face.
-Spend time talking to them, to really get a sense of who they are.
+Understand what motivates them, what they hope to accomplish, and what challenges or barriers they face.
+Talk to them to get a sense of who they are.
 Consider creating a customer persona, a semi-fictional character that represents a generalized ideal customer.
 This can help you see who your customer is more clearly, so it’s easier to find them.